codepath/android_guides/Google-Maps-Fragment-Guide.md

 <img src="https://imgur.com/p4wCfuA.png"/>

-### Installing on Genymotion (Deprecated)

-See the instructions to [[setup Genymotion|Genymotion 2.0 Emulators-with-Google-Play-support]].
-It includes directions for setting Google Play Services and GPS too.
-You will need to setup both in order to setup the map demo.

 ## Enabling Location on Emulator

 If you are using a physical device and you wish to change the GPS location of your device to see how it performs, you will need to install an app that can provide fake GPS location.
 Then use the `Settings` -> `Developer Options` and look for the `Debugging` section.
 Make sure to choose `Select mock location app` for the app.